the-t-in-rtf/gpii-testem/README.md

 3. Provides the ability to safely shut down server-side test fixtures after each test run.
 4. Provides cleanup mechanisms to remove temporary browser content after each test run.

-# Requirements

-In order to use the code coverage features of this grade, you'll need to have [Istanbul](https://github.com/gotwarlost/istanbul) installed and available in your path.

 # Usage instructions

 To use this grade from Testem, install this package as a development dependency using a command like